 This was reflected in their head to head ledger – it was increasingly growing in Parramatta’s favour, aided by a remarkable run that began in 1975 in which Parramatta were undefeated for 18 straight matches against Penrith.
 This was punctuated by a 19-all draw at Penrith Park in 1980, which was forced by the Panthers after scoring a late converted try.
 However this draw was bookended by a 10 match losing streak in the lead up to that match, with 7 more straight losses to be inflicted afterwards.

 Finally, in 1984 the Panthers put nine years of misery to an end, and at an unlikely venue too.
 Parramatta was playing home matches at Belmore Sports Ground, whilst Cumberland Oval was being rebuilt.
-The visitors held a 10-2 lead, and whilst the Eels threatened to steal victory in the second half, the Panthers fought out a hard earned and well deserved 22-10 victory.
+The visitors held a 10-2 half time lead, and whilst the Eels threatened to steal victory in the second half, the Panthers fought out a hard earned and well deserved 22-10 victory.
 It was Penrith’s win number 9 in what was the 35th match of the western derby – Parramatta had won 25 of them.

 Later in the season, the Eels paid a visit to Penrith Park.
 The Panthers needed to win to qualify for their first ever finals series.
 In front of a then record and expectant crowd, the Eels left with a 22-10 win and in its wake many broken Panther hearts.

 In 1985, Penrith finally become semi finalists, courtesy of a hard fought mid week play off for fifth win at the Sydney Cricket Ground.
 A matter of days later, on Saturday 7 September 1985, Penrith returned to the same venue, with their opponents being the Eels.
-On a historic day for the chocolate soldiers, the more experienced Eels outfit held a commanding 22-0 half time lead, and whilst the Panthers were able to at least get on to the scoreboard in the second half, were to leave the SCG licking their wounds after a 38-6 hiding.
+On a historic day for the chocolate soldiers, the more experienced Eels outfit held a commanding 22-0 half time lead, and whilst the Panthers were able to at least get on to the scoreboard late in the second half, were to leave the SCG licking their wounds after a 38-6 hiding.

 Parramatta would continue to have the better of Penrith for the remainder of the decade, with the Panthers winning only 3 of the 8 matches to the end of 1989.
 One of these wins was a 16-12 win at Penrith Park in 1986, made more remarkable that the Panthers were only playing with 12 on the field after forward Paul Akkary was sent off only after 8 minutes, and had led 16-0 before holding off a fast finishing Eels in the last 20 minutes.